Here’s How Kate Gosselin Is Trying To Find Love

 Kate Gosselin is looking for love in all the right places—on reality TV.
 The mom of eight, best known for her long-running TLC reality show, Kate Plus 8, will look for love on the upcoming spinoff show, Kate Plus Date.
-Kate’s twin 18-year-old daughters, Mady and Cara, will help their mom navigate the dating pool, while their sextuplet siblings— Alexis, Hannah, Aaden, Collin, Leah, and Joel—will sit this one out.
+Kate’s twin 18-year-old daughters, Mady and Cara, will help their mom navigate the dating pool, while their sextuplet siblings — Alexis, Hannah, Aaden, Collin, Leah, and Joel — will sit this one out.

-Kate Gosselin’s daughters have been trying to get her to fate for years, as previously shared by the Inquisitr.
+Gosselin’s daughters have been trying to get her to date for years, as previously shared by the Inquisitr.
 But based on Kate’s press interviews for her new reality TV venture, it’s hard to tell if she actually found love or if she’ll be spending this Valentine’s Day alone.

 It is clear that Kate Gosselin is certainly not coming off of Kate Plus Date gushing about love in the same way that a leading lady on The Bachelorette does, and she’s most certainly not flashing a Neil Lane sparkler.
 There won’t be Bachelor-style make-out sessions either, as Kate was set on a making a “respectful, G-rated show” so her eight kids can watch it without cringing.

-During Discover’s Television Critics Association panel earlier this week, Kate Gosselin told reporters she went on “strictly blind dates” on Kate Plus Date and often didn’t know the name of who she would be meeting until minutes before she met some of the men.
+During Discover’s Television Critics Association panel earlier this week, Gosselin told reporters she went on “strictly blind dates” on Kate Plus Date and often didn’t know the name of who she would be meeting until minutes before she met some of the men.
 Gosselin, who lives in Pennsylvania, traveled as far as New York to meet potential suitors in an attempt to increase her dating pool.

 Kate Gosselin tries G-rated dating in 'Kate Plus Date'https://t.co/nLPdS9ZuEJ pic.twitter.com/MKszMaahuJ